bowman2001/perplexdoc/content/doc/attribute/howto-attribute.md

 Hugo’s attributes are HTML attributes, which get injected into _Markdown_ text.
 {.p-lead} <!--more-->

 Attributes are available for all kinds of _blocks_, for _headings_ and for _fenced code blocks_.
-We can allow them for blocks and headings in the configuration section for the goldmark parser, where the parameter `title` relates to all heading levels.
+We can allow them for blocks and headings in the configuration section for the _Goldmark_ parser, where the parameter `title` relates to all heading levels.
 They are by default disabled for blocks and enabled for headings.
 For this project they are [all enabled]({{< relref "markup#19" >}}).

 ## Syntax